bluebanquise/bluebanquise/roles/addons/diskless/readme.rst

 Clear a corrupted image
 ^^^^^^^^^^^^^^^^^^^^^^^

-Remove completely a diskless image with a brutal method.
+Remove totaly a diskless image with a brutal method.
 You must use this option only if the image is corrupted or there are non compliant files.

 Exit